Leadership lessons in gratitude inspired by Thanksgiving

 Leaders hold the key to building a culture of appreciation.
 By acknowledging and celebrating your team’s contributions, they foster an environment of trust, respect, and motivation.

-Dominick Leblanc, an Accounting student at the University of Tennessee-Knoxville, shares how resilience and gratitude shaped his leadership journey:
+Dominick LeBlanc, an Accounting student at the University of Tennessee-Knoxville, shares how resilience and gratitude shaped his leadership journey:

 As a young leader, I cultivate resilience by staying grounded in my values and taking a step back to examine things on a larger scale.
 There are times as a leader you will feel overwhelmed, tired, and confused.
 In order to be resilient, you must accept that there will be challenges that you do not know immediately how to face, but when you stay true to your values and remember the scope and influence of your leadership, you will find solutions you never thought you’d find.